KIDS COUNT in Colorado! FAQs

 What is KIDS COUNT?

-There is also a network of state-level KIDS COUNT projects that provides more detailed, annual county-by-county pictures of the condition of children, including the KIDS COUNT in Colorado! report published by the Colorado Children’s Campaign.
+There is also a network of state-level KIDS COUNT projects that provide more detailed, county-by-county assessments of child well-being, including the KIDS COUNT in Colorado! report published by the Colorado Children’s Campaign.
 The first national KIDS COUNT Data Book was published in 1990.
 The Colorado Children’s Campaign has proudly produced KIDS COUNT in Colorado! since 1993.

 What is the purpose of the KIDS COUNT research and reports?

-At the Colorado Children’s Campaign, we believe that what gets measured, gets changed.
-By providing policymakers and citizens with benchmarks of child well-being, KIDS COUNT seeks to enrich local, state and national discussions of ways to secure better futures for all children.
-It is intended to gauge the seriousness of the problems facing children and to provide data to inform policy decisions pertaining to children.
+At the Colorado Children’s Campaign, we believe that what gets measured gets changed.
+By providing policymakers and advocates with data on child well-being, KIDS COUNT seeks to enrich local, state and national discussions about how to secure better futures for all children.
 Put simply: KIDS COUNT exists to measure child outcomes and contribute to public accountability for those outcomes, resulting in a model for data-driven advocacy.

 What has been the impact of KIDS COUNT?

-The national and state-level reports have received extensive public and media attention and provided grist for a broad range of debate and activities to improve the lives of children.
-In Colorado, KIDS COUNT has been the source of information for child advocates, community leaders, policymakers, and organizations, as well as a catalyst for public and private initiatives to improve children’s lives statewide.
-At the Colorado Children’s Campaign, we believe the more the public knows about the needs and problems of coming generations, the more likely we are to find the resolve, the resources, and the strategies for effectively addressing them.
+The national and state-level reports have received extensive public and media attention and provided data to inform a broad range of debate and activities to improve the lives of children.
+In Colorado, KIDS COUNT has been a key source of information for child advocates, community leaders, policymakers, and organizations, as well as a catalyst for public and private initiatives to improve children’s lives statewide.
+At the Colorado Children’s Campaign, we believe the more the public knows about the challenges and opportunities facing kids and families, the more likely we are to find the resolve, resources, and strategies to effectively address them.

 What are the core indicators in the KIDS COUNT in Colorado! report?

-There are approximately 40 indicators that are consistently reported in KIDS COUNT in Colorado!
-Included are population data, indicators related to vulnerable families, family economics, child and maternal health, and education statistics.
-The full list of indicators is also available online at the KIDS COUNT Data Center.
+There are approximately 40 indicators for which data are consistently reported in KIDS COUNT in Colorado!.
+Included in the report are data on demographic characteristics and trends, family economic security, child and maternal health, early childhood learning and development, and K-12 education.
+County- and/or school district-level data for most indicators included in the report are also available online at the KIDS COUNT Data Center.